Defending the Undefendable: Reception

 Economist Murray Rothbard thought that by emphasizing marginal scenarios, Defending the Undefendable "does far more to demonstrate the workability and morality of the free market than a dozen sober tomes on more respectable industries and activities.
 By testing and proving the extreme cases, he all the more illustrates and vindicates the theory."

-Libertarian activist Sharon Presley had a more mixed/critical take, agreeing with large parts of it but calling it "a bizarre combination of both excellent and horrible elements".
-She offered some praise for its "valid economic and political analysis” but also criticised its "sensationalistic style", several instances of "faulty logic", and its overly "mechanistic and insensitive view of human behavior".
+Libertarian activist Sharon Presley had a more critical take, agreeing with large parts of it but calling it "a bizarre combination of both excellent and horrible elements".
+She offered some praise for its "valid economic and political analysis" but also criticized its "sensationalistic style", several instances of "faulty logic", and its overly "mechanistic and insensitive view of human behavior".
 She feared it might ultimately act to discredit the ideas it was meant to promote, concluding that it is "a positive menace to the libertarian movement and dramatically demonstrates Rand's statement that the worst enemies of capitalism are its defenders."

 Cable news pundit John Stossel said of it, "Defending the Undefendable... opened my eyes to the beauties of libertarianism.
 It explains that so much of what is assumed to be evil – is not."
 In 2011, writing that economics "illuminates what common sense overlooks", Stossel called the book "eye-opening" and detailed its contents.

 The philosopher Tibor Machan, who generally shared Block's libertarian leanings, wrote that the book "defends some of the silliest ideas in support of an essentially good cause...
 He raises some stimulating issues, even if in an intellectually inadequate fashion."